HansenYudistira/apiary/README.md

    ```
 ### **Open the project in Xcode**:

+    ```bash
+    open apiary.xcodeproj
+    ```
+or
-    Double-click the .xcodeproj or .xcworkspace file to open the project.
+Double-click the apiary.xcodeproj file to open the project.
 ### **Run the app**:

 Press Command + R or click the Run button in Xcode to build and run the app on the simulator or a connected device.

 ---